 I chose to stain the top a contrasting shade rather than paint it as well.
 To do this, I started by stripping the original finish off.
 I actually did this part before I painted, because I didn’t want to get the nasty stripping agent all over the fresh paint.

-I don't want to into detail on this process (this post is already long enough,) but the general process is 1) apply stripping agent, 2) let sit for 30 minutes, 3) scrap stripping agent off, 4) scrub with mineral spirits, 5) sand until wood is bare.
+I don’t want to into detail on this process (there’s a full post on stripping furniture here,) but the general process is 1) apply stripping agent, 2) let sit for 30 minutes, 3) scrap stripping agent off, 4) scrub with mineral spirits, 5) sand until wood is bare.

 Then I stained and finished the top.
 I used Minwax's Cherry.

 This hamper was a ton of work… but I really like how it looks in the bedroom.